-Oceano Dunes Beach: The sand dunes outside of Pismo Beach are a great place to play - and the only place in California where can drive your RV or travel trailer onto the sand and camp in it there.
+The sand dunes outside of Pismo Beach at Oceano Dunes are a great place to play, and the only place in California where can drive your RV or travel trailer onto the sand and camp in it there.
 You can drive your car onto the beach, too.
 You'll find lots of dune buggies running around the dunes.
+Camping at the dunes is fun, but there are important details you need to understand how to navigate.

 Beach Hotels in San Luis Obispo County